radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 ## File share target

 File share rights also known as ACLs (_Access Control Lists_) are collected in the ledger using the "_File share target_" component.
-It is recomanded to use this target for collecting file share ACLs like (Windows shares, Google Drive, NetApp shares, ...)_._
+It is recommended to use this target for collecting file share ACLs like (Windows shares, Google Drive, NetApp shares, ...)_._

 From collect editor select _File share target_ in _Ledger targets._